netdata/netdata/CONTRIBUTING.md

 ### Improve documentation

 All of our documentation is in markdown (.md) files inside the netdata GitHub project.
 All of our [HTML documentation](https://docs.netdata.cloud) is generated from these files.
 At the top right of each documentation page you will see a pencil, that leads you directly to the markdown file that was used to generated it.
-Don't be afraid to afraid to click it and edit any of these documents and submit a GitHub Pull Request with your corrections/additions.
+Don't be afraid to click it and edit any of these documents and submit a GitHub Pull Request with your corrections/additions.

 We also need help to [document each chart in the default dashboard](https://github.com/netdata/netdata/issues/279).